vert-x3/vertx-web-site/src/site/blog/posts/2019-07-26-vertx-junit5-web-client.md

 }
 ```

 `testRequest()` will use Vert.x Web Client to send the request.
-When the response is received, It succeds the test or It correctly propagates assertion failures, if any.
+When the response is received, It succeds the test or it correctly propagates assertion failures, if any.

 You can also send multiple requests using [`Checkpoint`](https://vertx.io/docs/apidocs/io/vertx/junit5/Checkpoint.html):